yoyo53/Infernape-test-I3/README.md

 ## Step 2

-Use the `playwright codegen` command to generate *one* test and add it to the repository next to the add-team test.
+Use the `playwright codegen` command to generate *one* test and add it to the repository in a new file next to the existing add-team test.

 In Java, the command line looks like this: